Legal & General Application Process

 The first step in the process is to complete an online application.
 This is to be submitted via the Legal & General careers site.
 In your application, you'll need to detail your educational qualifications and work history.

-You'll also need to answer a few questions around your motivation for working for Legal & General and your desire to hold your chosen position within your selected business area.
+You'll also need to answer a few questions about your motivation for working for Legal & General and your desire to hold your chosen position within your selected business area.

 Your application will be reviewed against the requirements for the role and, if your skills match the criteria, you'll be invited to the next stage of the process.